 Running Start students that earn an AA degree are identified in the East Valley graduation program.
 There is not recognition within the high school graduation ceremony itself.
-They are invited to participate in the YVCC graduation in recognition of earning their AA degree.
+They are invited to participate in the YVC graduation in recognition of earning their AA degree.

-The following YVCC courses fulfill specific high school graduation requirements.
+The following YVC courses fulfill specific high school graduation requirements.
 There are no alternatives or exceptions.
 Attached is a list of all high school graduation requirements.
 Running Start students are responsible to work with their college advisor to insure scheduling of the following specific graduation requirements.